-You can also visit your GP and ask them to make a referral to the general Community Navigation which is provided by Impetus.
+You can also visit your GP and ask them to make a referral to the general Community Navigation which is provided by Together Co.

-Trans Link is part of Community Navigation Plus, which began in autumn 2018 as an extension of the Impetus Community Navigation service.
+Trans and Non-Binary Link is part of Community Navigation Plus, which began in autumn 2018 as an extension of the Impetus Community Navigation service (now Together Co).
 It aims to expand access to social prescribing by providing support via four specialist organisations.
 It is funded by the Department of Health and Social Care and NHS England.

 Working in partnership with local organisations:

 - Together Co (formerly Brighton and Hove Impetus)

 - Friends Families and Travellers – for Gypsy, Roma and Traveller communities

 - Sussex Interpreting Services – for people with a language need

 - Switchboard – for trans and non-binary people

 - Trust for Developing Communities – for BAME people